-Discrimination Complaint Management:
+Discrimination Complaint Management

-OIE's Staff investigators are responsible for objectively investigating complaints of discrimination and discriminatory harassment to determine if employee conduct violates UConn's non-discrimination policies.
-These policies are construed to provide the same or similar protections as those contained pursuant to state and federal law and regulation.
-Where investigations reveal the presence of discriminatory or harassing behavior, OIE is responsible for making recommendations that are designed to mitigate the effects of discriminatory conduct.
-OIE thoroughly investigates discrimination complaints, makes determinations regarding violations of UConn policy, and follows statutory requirements regarding recommendations for remedial action when there is evidence of policy violations.
+OIE's Staff investigators are responsible for addressing concerns regarding employee conduct pursuant to UConn's non-discrimination policies.
+These policies are constructed to provide the same or similar protections as those contained in state and federal law and regulation regarding discrimination and discriminatory harassment.
+OIE is responsible for reviewing, and where applicable, objectively investigating complaints of discrimination and harassment to determine if employee conduct violates the University's non-discrimination policies and making recommendations that are designed to mitigate the effects of discriminatory conduct.

-OIE also assists with developing and implementing the University's non-discrimination and affirmative action policies, procedures, and programs and offer information, consultation, and training to the University community on these areas of focus.
+OIE also assists with developing and implementing the University's non-discrimination and affirmative action policies, procedures, and programs and offers information, consultation, and training to the University community on these areas of focus.

-Additional information about reporting discrimination and OIE's complaint procedures, as well as OIE's Discrimination and Discriminatory Harassment Complaint form, can be found online at www.equity.uconn.edu.
-If you have a specific question or need further assistance, please do not hesitate to contact a member of OIE at (860) 486-2943 or by email at equity@uconn.edu, website: www.equity.uconn.edu.
+Additional information about reporting discrimination and OIE's complaint process can be found online at www.equity.uconn.edu.
+If you have a specific question or need further assistance, please do not hesitate to contact a member of OIE at (860) 486-2943 or by email at equity@uconn.edu.

-Americans with Disabilities Act (ADA) Compliance Activities:
+Americans with Disabilities Act (ADA) Compliance Activities